-Mom testifies as trial starts in Yonkers stray-bullet death of Tarrytown college student
+Trial starts in Yonkers stray-bullet death of Tarrytown college student

-By JONATHAN BANDLER
+By JONATHAN BANDLER THE JOURNAL NEWS

-THE JOURNAL NEWS
+(Original Publication: July 17, 2007)

-(Original Publication: July 16, 2007)
+Anthony Burton wasn't aiming at Jessica Santos.
+He did not even know the college student from Tarrytown or that she was standing outside a Yonkers grocery talking to friends as he rode by in a car.

-WHITE PLAINS - Anthony Burton did not know Jessica Santos, or even that she was talking with friends outside a Yonkers grocery store one night last summer.
-But firing several shots from a moving car, killing the college student from Tarrytown with a stray bullet, was so callous that Burton should be convicted of murder, a prosecutor told the jury today at the opening of Burton's trial.
+But when Burton fired several shots out the window, killing her with a stray bullet, it was an act so callous that he should be convicted of murder, a prosecutor told the jury yesterday as his trial began in Westchester County Court.